If Roger & Gallet isn’t yet on your radar, it really should be.

 So, what makes Roger & Gallet so special?
 Firstly, it draws inspiration all from all over the world for its fragrances, checking in everywhere from Italy to China in order to create vivid scented snapshots.
 Another special facet is their emphasis on aromachology.
 Roger & Gallet’s fragrances aren’t just about smelling good, they’re also about feeling good.
 Their specially selected distilled essences and natural ingredients work to enhance your mood and thereby your wellbeing.

 My favourite thing about Roger & Gallet, though, is their emphasis on texture.
-Select your favourite fragrance collection and you’ll find an entire array of scented products in the range, from fresh water sprays and oils to hand creams and body butters.
-Choice is a beautiful thing.
+Select your favourite fragrance collection and you’ll find an entire array of scented products in the range.
+The choice is a beautiful thing.

 Ready to find your favourite fragrance?
-Here’re the big five that I think you’ll love…
+Here are the big five that I think you’ll love…

 1) The One That Started It All